CE$\nu$NS Experiment Proposal at CSNS: Experiment Schedule

-By referring to Table \ref{table_bkg_afcut}, it can be clearly seen that the BRN is the critical background in this experiment.
-An excellent knowledge of the flux, spectrum and filed distribution of the beam related neutrons on the platform is necessary.
-Several liquid scintillator detectors capable of $N/\gamma$ discrimination have been placed on the platform to acquire a more precise measurement of neutron background.
+Referring to Table \ref{table_bkg_afcut}, it is evident that the BRN is the dominant background in this experiment.
+Therefore, it is crucial to have precise knowledge of the flux, spectrum, and spatial distribution of the BRN on the platform.
+To achieve this, several liquid scintillator detectors capable of discriminating between neutrons and gamma rays have been installed on the platform to obtain more accurate measurements of the neutron background.

-Meanwhile, the test of a detector prototype able to contain two $3kg$ CsI crystals is also ongoing.
-The cryogenic system works stably and the feasibility of this detector design has been verified.
+In parallel, the testing of a detector prototype capable of accommodating two $3$ kg CsI crystals is currently underway.
+The cryogenic system is functioning reliably, and the feasibility of this detector design has been confirmed.

-In 2023, we plan to finish the commissioning of the detector and the construction of the shield.
-If everything goes well, hopefully the data taking could start in 2024.
+Our plans for 2023 include completing the commissioning of the detector and finalizing the construction of the shielding system.
+If all goes according to plan, we anticipate starting the data-collection phase in 2024.